 Located in the foothills of the Cascade Mountains, Silver Falls State Park is known as "crown jewel" for its beauty, gorgeous waterfalls and a wide range of recreational opportunities including hiking, biking, horse riding, camping, and much more.
 Established in 1933, Silver Falls Park represents Oregon's history with the inclusion of historical sites and buildings - most of which are on the National Register of Historic Places.
 Two people are known as "Founding Fathers" of Silver Falls.
 A Silverton photographer June Drake led a 20-year campaign to transform the waterfalls and their surrounding area into a park.
 The first superintendent of Oregon State Parks Samuel Bordman expanded and developed the park's system including Silver Falls.

 With its vast 9,200 acres of the land, Silver Falls State Park is also named as Oregon’s largest State Park.
-The park is famous for its scenic forested canyons, ten beautiful waterfalls, and 30 miles of trails.
-Actually, there are more than ten waterfalls.
+The park is famous for its scenic forested canyons, ten beautiful waterfalls, and 30 miles of trails that called Trails of Ten Falls.
+In fact, there are more than ten waterfalls.
 The five more falls are located on the North and South forks of the Silver Creek.
 The overall elevation in the park change of 1,300 feet.

 Trail of Ten Falls

 Nationally recognized, the 8.2-mile Trail of Ten Falls is listed as a moderate hike with 800 feet elevation gain.
 The trail is running along the Silver Creek, steep rocky canyon, ten beautiful waterfalls and, sometimes, it passes behind the water curtains.
 There are four waterfalls where this trail is passing behind the falls through naturally created huge caverns: South, Lower South, North and Middle North Falls.